okgourmet.com Home of Steve's Restaurant Reviews

 Chicken kabob on a bed of hashwa

 The Chicken Kabob was perfectly cooked with excellent quality meat.
 I liked it because it had enough seasoning to make it appetizing but not so much that I felt I was being overwhelmed by garlic and other spices.
-This is definitely one of Nunu's better dishes.
+Even though it is excellent I think the Kafta is even better (but I usually prefer to eat chicken).

 Hashwa is Nunu's signature dish (according to the menu), and consists of rice and beef cooked with clarified butter and topped with toasted almonds.
 It is ususally served as a side dish or a "bed" underneath a meat item, although a Hashwa Plate is also available.
 I thought this was one of Nunu's best items, and was quite a bit better than the lentil and rice pilaf (the vegetarian version).